Grassroots Asian Americans Mobilize to Boost Turnout for Election

 “The political systems in the U.S. and our home countries are worlds apart.
 For new immigrants, navigating it alone without guidance can be overwhelming,” Xu remarked.
 Despite his deep involvement, Xu admitted he’s still learning how U.S. politics and policies affect everyday lives in the country he now calls home.
 “It’s incredibly complex—sometimes, I feel like the blind man with the elephant.”

 Luo also underscored the significance of Asian American participation in election campaigns.
-She co-founded “Chinese Americans for Harris” not only to support the Democratic presidential candidate but also to demonstrate the collective strength of Asian Americans—an influence that deserves to be recognized and valued, Luo said.
+She founded “Chinese Americans for Harris” not only to support the Democratic presidential candidate but also to demonstrate the collective strength of Asian Americans—an influence that deserves to be recognized and valued, Luo said.

 Drawing on her two decades of campaign experience, Luo said that street protests should be regarded as a last resort if one wishes to ensure that the community’s voices are heard because it’s often too late.
 “Your vote is your voice,” Luo said.
 “If you’re not seated at the table, you’ll be on the menu.”